sphinx-labs/sphinx/README.md

 - deployment artifacts
 - payments in usdc

+TODO(md): say which versions of Safe we support

+TODO(md): add documentation for deploying on a live network from a single owner. ofc, make it clear that you can only do this with a single owner.

 TODO(md): document the erc20-style failure that m4rio pointed out

 TODO(md): document which gnosis safe versions we support. mention that 1.3.0 is currently the canonical gnosis safe version.